Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 both answers are correct

-The effect of living organisms on plants.
+The influence of living organisms on plants.

 animals eat, pollinate

-darken, used as a support
+darken, use as a support

 both answers are correct

-Effect of plants on the environment.
+The influence of plants on the environment.

-change the composition of the air, soil
+change the composition of air and soil

-fix and protect the soil from destruction
+stabilize and protect the soil from destruction

 both answers are correct

-Characteristic features of light-affiliated plants.
+Characteristic features of light-loving plants.

-light affects the form of a plant
+light affects plant shape

 light affects the color of the plant: stem, leaf